dsiah/SeniorProject/README.md

 ## Text Extraction Gallery
 <img src="https://dl.dropboxusercontent.com/u/45750707/StagesMatlab.png" alt="Matlab Stages"/>

 In this stage images were processed through [this matlab script](https://github.com/dsiah/SeniorProject/blob/master/TextDetectionStatic.m) to identify and isolate all overlayed text in all of the images (must be run in the same folder as the pictures).
-Output was stored
+An example of this output is stored [here](https://github.com/dsiah/SeniorProject/blob/master/ButternutSquashBake/TextExtracts.txt)

 ## Image Caption Gallery